 Medicine has become increasingly complex and specialized in past few decades.
 As a result, careers in nursing have become diversified, allowing registered nurses to concentrate in fields much like doctors.
 Becoming a trauma nurse is one such specialty.

-Although an ER has a unique role in a hospital and can assist with trauma patients in small hospitals, only trauma nurses are trained to help trauma patients in larger, metropolitan hospital.
+Although an ER has a unique role in a hospital and can assist with trauma patients in small hospitals, only trauma nurses are trained to help trauma patients in larger, metropolitan hospitals.

 Differences in the Condition of the Patient Being Treated

 A trauma nurse is similar to a trauma surgeon due to the condition of the patient they are treating.
 Some hospitals are large enough to have a trauma department.
 Patients who have injuries to organs have sustained stab or gunshot wounds are sent here as opposed to the emergency room.
 Trauma nurses have seconds to properly treat the wounds and stabilize the patient as much as possible while awaiting other members of a trauma team.

 Patients sent to the general emergency department are normally able to speak for themselves.
 They are sick or have been involved in a minor accident or fall resulting in a broken bone, a sprained joint or other ailments that can be treated by non-specialty medical personnel.

 Here’s a brief video about Trauma Nurses that may be of interest to you:

 Duties of a Trauma Nurse